aiden2480/moopity-moop/README.md

 `XXX` is just a glorified comment lmao.
 Just a flashy attention-grabber

 Here's the stuff I have to do
-- [x] Fix up whatever useless shit was going through my brain the last time I worked on this because the code looks like crap.
 - [x] Make sure `@commands.command` is the first decorator on any command
 - [ ] Fix whatever fuckery black did with my beautiful syntax
 - [ ] Create better command names/aliases